genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/customisation.md

 Systems requiring high throughput or low latency may not want to persist messages and session states to an out-of-process database.

-The FIX gateway is highly customisable allowing the addition of custom logon authenticators, inbound and outbound message handlers, and session state persistence stores.
+The FIX gateway is highly customisable,  allowing the addition of custom logon authenticators, inbound and outbound message handlers, and session state persistence stores.

 The gateway also provides a number of out-of-the-box implementations that can be configured without providing custom code.

-### Customisation Through Injection
+## Customisation through injection
-Custom components are injected through the Dependency Injection mechanism that is in standard use throughout the platform.
+Custom components are injected through the standard dependency-injection mechanism for the platform.

-The process bootstrap will scan packages specified in the package block of the process definition in the processes.xml file.
+The process bootstrap will scan packages specified in the package block of the process definition in the **processes.xml** file.

 If no implementations of certain interfaces are found, it will provide default implementations.

-To inject a custom interface, all you need to do is create a class that implements the appropriate interface, make sure the package is scanned by specifying it in the package block of the process definition and annotate your class with the @Module annotation that the framework provides.
+To inject a custom interface, all you need to do is:
+1. Create a class that implements the appropriate interface
+2. Make sure the package is scanned by specifying it in the package block of the process definition.
+3. Annotate your class with the @Module annotation that the framework provides.

-### Authentication
+## Authentication
-The interface for authentication of logon messages is AuthenticationStrategy:
+The interface for authentication of logon messages is `AuthenticationStrategy`:

 ```kotlin
 interface AuthenticationStrategy {